abhijithmuthyala/react-explorations/elements-as-props.md

 If an *element reference* remains *referentially stable* between re-renders, React skips re-rendering the *component* associated with that *element*.

 ### Contradicting examples

+The following examples contradict the above assumption.
+Nobody writes such code in production, but they are useful for illustrating my point.

 #### Example 1